 As you consider your course load, keep in mind that you should plan to study at least two hours per week for every credit you take.
 The way you spend your time in college is very different from high school and more self-directed independent study is expected.

 Step 2: Learn about requirements

-Many students enter UWM undecided about a major while some have already narrowed it down to a few options.
+The College of Letters and Science offers over 40 different majors.
+We realize that while you have selected an intended major in L&S, you may not be completely sure of your choice and you may change your mind.
 Regardless of major, there are some courses that every student will need to take in order to earn a UWM degree.
-We recommend that first year students focus on their General Education Requirements and their Letters and Science Degree Requirements while exploring areas of interest.
+We recommend that first year students focus on their General Education Requirements and their Letters and Science Degree Requirements while beginning introductory courses in the intended major and exploring other areas of interest.

 The General Education Requirements (GERs) must be completed by all students at UWM regardless of their School or College.
 The GERs consist of competencies in oral and written communication, quantitative literacy, foreign language, and distribution requirements in the following areas: Arts, Humanities, Natural Sciences, Social Sciences and Cultural Diversity.